Why Do I Always End Up in Toxic Relationships?

 Previous trauma and toxic behaviours

-One significant factor contributing to the propensity to date toxic people could be past traumatic experiences.
+One significant factor contributing to the addiction to date toxic people could be past traumatic experiences.
 Previous experiences of abuse or abandonment by family or partners can leave deep emotional scars that shape an individual's perception of themselves and their relationships.
-Even societal pressures and cultural norms can influence relationship choices.
+Even social pressures and cultural norms can influence relationship choices.

 Toxic relationships can feel strangely comfortable, even when it's harmful.
 For some individuals, the dysfunction they experienced in past relationships or during childhood becomes a habit.
-That makes it more difficult to leave and break free from toxic behaviours and patterns.
-This familiarity can create a false sense of security and trap them in recurring toxic relationships.
+That habit makes it more difficult to leave and break free from toxic behaviours and patterns.
+This familiarity can create a false sense of security and trap them in to repeatedly end up in toxic relationships.

 Another driving force behind the habit of dating toxic people is the desire for confirmation and belonging.
 Individuals with low self-esteem or feeling of inadequacy may seek validation from partners and mistake their intermittent displays of affection for genuine love.